nickjwhite/diogenes/README.md

 Building the installers
 -----------------------

-All of the installers can be built on either Linux or OS X.  To create the Linux installers you will need to install `fpm`, which is done via the Ruby package manager [(see instructions)](https://fpm.readthedocs.io/en/latest/installing.html), and for the RPM installer you will also need to install `rpm`, which is available on Homebrew.
+Apart from Windows, the other installers can be built on either Linux or OS X.  To create the Linux installers you will need to install `fpm`, which is done via the Ruby package manager [(see instructions)](https://fpm.readthedocs.io/en/latest/installing.html), and for the RPM installer you will also need to install `rpm`, (Linux or Homebrew).

-The Windows installer is created with a Windows application, Inno Setup, but it is currently only available as a 32-bit app, and OS X will not run these anymore, even under emulation; `wine` cannot help in this case.
-So the Windows installer must be made on Linux, and requires `wine` and `innoextract`.

 There is a target in the Makefile to create an OS X pkg, but I don't recommend using it: if another version of Diogenes with the same